 If you're not on a budget, the most comfortable and hassle free way to get from Haridwar to Rishikesh is to take a taxi.

-Expect to pay about 1,200 rupees upwards depending on the type of taxi, where you get it from and if your hotel arranges it.
-This starting rate is for a standard air-conditioned Tata Indica.
+Expect to pay about 1,400 rupees upwards depending on the type of taxi, where you get it from and if your hotel arranges it.
+This starting rate is for a standard air-conditioned Tata Indica or similar small car.

 Shared Auto Rickshaws